axelarnetwork/axelar-amplifier/doc/src/contracts/connection_router.md

 2. Relayer relays the event to the Gateway as a message.
 3. Gateway receives the incoming messages, verifies the messages, and then passes the messages to the Connection Router.
 4. Connection Router sends outgoing messages to the destination Gateway.
-5. The destination Gateway emits event MessageRouted
-6. Connection Router emits event MessageRouted.
-7. Gateway emits event MessageRouted
-8. The Multisig Prover takes the messages stored in the destination Gateway and constructs a proof.
+5. The Multisig Prover takes the messages stored in the destination Gateway and constructs a proof.
-9. The Relayer sends the proof to the destination's External Gateway.
+6. The Relayer sends the proof to the destination's External Gateway.